The Case for Mandatory Reselection: Strengthening Democracy and Accountability in the Labour Party

-Chuka Umunna defection along with other MPs to Change UK/LibDems highlights how far many PLP members have deviated from their original selection commitments with no sense of accountability or obligation to represent their member constituents.
-This fuels discord and feed’s a hostile media intent on damaging the Party’s reputation with the general public and on undermining future electoral chances.
+The defections of Umunna and other MPs to Change UK and the Liberal Democrats starkly illustrate the extent to which many PLP members have deviated from their original selection commitments.
+Their lack of accountability and obligation to represent their constituents fuels discord and provides fodder for a hostile media intent on undermining the Party’s future electoral chances.

 Tony Benn’s very famous quote addresses the relationship between power, representation and democracy.
 It should be a pillow and principle of democracy that ensure we never fall under the yoke of tyranny or worse still allow a representative to sit in a state of apathy knowing we as members cannot remove them.